Virtual Assistant

 1

-(generally we leave address 1 by default) - Additional parameters : specify the connection parameters of the RFID reader connected via Ethernet (IP address, port, username and password) in accordance with the format below:
+(usually leave address 1 by default) - Additional parameters: specify the connection parameters of the RFID reader connected via ethernet (IP address, port, username, and password) following the format below:

 {'server_ip': '192.168.2.11',